 Section 4.4 of the approved IRWP (LANL 2006, 095499) describes the general approach for field screening of the excavation floor and side walls and the collection of confirmation samples.
-Once all visible waste was excavated, screening-level gamma-spectroscopy analysis was performed at an on-site laboratory.
+Initially, all visible waste and contaminated media was removed, and the excavation was advanced into undisturbed tuff.
+Excavation continued until field radiological screening indicated contamination was no longer present.
+Samples were then collected, and screening-level gamma-spectroscopy analysis was performed at an on-site laboratory.
 These data were used to determine if further excavation was required.
-Chemical and radiological analyses to verify removal to SSLs and SALs was performed at off-site analytical laboratories.
+Chemical and radiological analyses to verify removal to SSLs and SALs was then performed at off-site analytical laboratories.

-Field screening at the dig face was performed using an excavator boom-mounted FIDLER, and gamma radiation measurement of representative samples of waste and confirmation locations were analyzed onsite with gamma spectroscopy using a high-purity germanium detector.
-These revised screening procedures were described in the MDA B SAP, Revision 2 (LANL 2010, 111195) and documented in the quarterly project reports submitted to NMED [e.g., (LANL 2010, 111508)] and the November 2010 extension request (LANL 2010, 111332).
-Results of the field laboratory gamma spectroscopy analyses are presented in Table 5.0-1.
+Field screening at the dig face was performed using an excavator boom-mounted FIDLER, which provided real-time data.
+Excavation continued until the FIDLER indicated background levels of radiation.
+If there was no indication of contamination based on visual inspection and field screening, confirmation samples were collected and analyzed on-site with gamma spectroscopy using a high-purity germanium detector.
+These revised screening procedures were described in the MDA B SAP, Revision 2 (LANL 2010, 111195), and documented in the quarterly project reports submitted to NMED [e.g., (LANL 2010, 111508)] and the November 2010 extension request (LANL 2010, 111332).
+The results of the field-laboratory gamma-spectroscopy analyses are presented in Table 5.0-1.
 A PID was used to screen for organic vapors, and a RAE Systems MultiRAE was used to screen for CO, LEL, H2S, and O2.